Top French festivals 2017

 France expresses gratitude towards Mary, mother of Jesus, on 8 December each year.
 This uniquely Lyonnaise tradition dictates that every house place candles along the outside of all the windows to produce a spectacular effect throughout the streets.
 With over four million tourists coming to Lyon for this event, La Fête des Lumières includes other activities based on light and usually lasts four days, with the peak of activity occurring on 8 December.

-Photo credit: Mark Fischer (Nice Carnival, Bataille des Fleurs), GIRAUD Patrick via Wikimedia Commons (International Garden Festival), Clelie Mascaret (Festival Medieval de Sedan), Jean-Baptiste Bellet (Festival de Carcassonne), Irene (Bastille Day), G.Garitan via Wikimedia Commons (puppet festival), Christelle Paris (Salon du Chocolat).
+Photo credit (CC-Licence): Mark Fischer (Nice Carnival, Bataille des Fleurs), GIRAUD Patrick via Wikimedia Commons (International Garden Festival), Clelie Mascaret (Festival Medieval de Sedan), Jean-Baptiste Bellet (Festival de Carcassonne), Irene (Bastille Day), G.Garitan via Wikimedia Commons (puppet festival), Christelle Paris (Salon du Chocolat).

 Comment here on the article, or if you have a suggestion to improve this article, please click here.